sparkflows/sparkflows-docs/docs/tutorials/data-cleaning/drop-rows-with-null.rst

 Reading from CSV File
 ---------------------

-It reads in the CSV file data-with-nulls.csv.
+It reads data from a CSV file.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^